Updated: Oct 27, 2020

 Our CEO is on a mission, and it’s very simple – she wants to change the narrative on how people perceive the work of High Court Enforcement Officers and the enforcement agents who carry out the enforcement of court orders.
-So here Claire Sandbrook starts to explain why the narrative on how law enforcement programs is perceived needs to be changed.
+So here Claire Sandbrook starts to explain why the narrative on how law enforcement programs and Enhancing the Delivery of Justice and Security is perceived needs to be changed.

 “Firstly, it’s all too easy to describe bailiffs as “aggressive”.
 Any such remark must be put in the context of being anecdotal unless and until reliable data on the numbers of such events are maintained by a reliable source.